 At the time the factory was modifying Series One cars to comply with the ever-increasing Federal emission regulations due to come into force on the other side of the pond and the fully compliant Series Two E-type wasn’t due to break cover until 1969.
 This resulted in sporting big cats produced during 1968 being unofficially dubbed by owners as Series 1½ cars.
 As far as Jaguar was concerned, these versions were basically the same as a Series One, even though they included a few of the upgrades later included in the revised Series Two cars.

 History lesson over, so why am I arguing that an early E-type should come out on top in this duel, rather than a later V12-powered version?
 In my view, it all comes down to originality, as so many iconic designs such as the E-type have been watered down over the years to suit demanding marketing departments and stricter regulations.
 However, although I get a great amount of pleasure driving any early E-type, the main reason my vote goes to the Series One and Two versions is because back in 1961 my dad took me to the London Motor Show where the world’s favourite sports car had its first pubic airing in the UK.

-Open the bonnet on a show condition 3.8- or 4.2-litre E-type and the view is dominated by the trade mark alloy cam covers on top of the car’s XK straight six complemented by line up of three fuel-hungry SU carburettors.
-With its huge shark-like forward hinged bonnet raised out of the way, an early E-type’s engine bay could pass for modern art, as could the layout of the car’s independent rear suspension, part of which can be seen while studying the back of the car.
-In my book, these early E-types, whether in coupè or roadster format, tend to drive as good as they look and so it’s the Series One and Two E-type that deserve to take the crown in this duel of four-wheeled Titans.
+Open the bonnet on a show condition 3.8- or 4.2-litre E-type Series 1 and the view is dominated by the trade mark alloy cam covers on top of the car’s XK straight six complemented by line up of three fuel-hungry SU carburettors.
+With its huge shark-like forward hinged bonnet raised out of the way, an early E-type Series 1 engine bay could pass for modern art, as could the layout of the car’s independent rear suspension, part of which can be seen while studying the back of the car.
+In my book, these early E-types, whether in coupè or roadster format, tend to drive as good as they look and so it’s the Series 1 and 2 E-type that deserve to take the crown in this duel of four-wheeled Titans.